 NOTE: For purposes of this procedure, the term "non-University client" includes:

 - Any WSU student, staff, or faculty member making a personal purchase, and

 - Any external client.

 At the time of the sale, the vending department issues a sequentially-numbered invoice to the client.
-BRS users issue WSU Invoices.
+Zzusis users issue WSU Invoices.
 Other departments must use invoice forms which have been approved by the Controller.

 Establishing a Customer

 When a customer first purchases from the vending department, the vending department provides the following information to University Receivables: